Tutorial: Configure SAML-based single sign-on for an application with Azure Active Directory

 If the application hasn't been added to your Azure AD tenant, see Quickstart: Add an application to your Azure AD tenant.

-Ask your application vendor for the information described in Configure domain and URLS.
+Ask your application vendor for the information described in Configure basic SAML options.

-To test the steps in this tutorial, we recommend using a non-production environment.
+Use a non-production environment to test the steps in this tutorial.
 If you don't have an Azure AD non-production environment, you can get a one-month trial.

 Sign in to the Azure portal as a cloud application admin, or an application admin for your Azure AD tenant.